25 October 2009

 Oddly, whereas I appreciate Opera much for its single packaging of every tool, I use Eclipse for development which is more akin to Firefox with its plugin approach to features.
 Although I run pretty lean at home, at work we use the ClearCase and ClearQuest plugins--two large installs that would be completely unnecessary for 90% of the people using Eclipse and so sensibly pluginable.
 And I guess that's the difference between my choice of an all-in-one browser cf. a piecemeal IDE (barring the very real possibility that I chose them because they both happen to be FREE): browsers' features can be lightweight; IDE features will more likely be much heavier.
 E.g. I don't need a Fortran IDE when all I'm writing is Java and sometimes C++.

-- Voice posted by sstrader on 23 October 2009 at 2:57:24 PM Other entries categorized in Programming:
+- Technology and society posted by sstrader on 29 June 2013 at 12:44:54 PM Other entries categorized in Programming: